By John Lindquist.

 SOME EXAMPLES FROM THE LIST OF OVER 2000 SEROVARS OF SALMONELLA

 The table below is based on the system wherein the primary species of Salmonella is called Salmonella enterica.
 (A competing system following the traditional rules of nomenclature designates the same species as Salmonella cholerae-suis and the first subspecies as Salmonella cholerae-suis subsp. cholerae-suis.)
-Over the past decade, Salmonella bongori has become the second bona-fide species, having been upgraded from subspecies status as can be seen in the ninth edition of Bergey's Manual of Determinative Bacteriology (1994).
+Over the past couple decades, Salmonella bongori has become the second bona-fide species, having been upgraded from subspecies status as can be seen in the ninth edition of Bergey's Manual of Determinative Bacteriology (1994).

 Subspecies are defined and differentiated biochemically and genetically.
 Also termed "subgroups," the subspecies names in the table are preceded by the numerical subgroup designation.